Dental Hygiene diploma

 Admissions Committee is required for all applicants who have achieved complete status.
 You

 will be contacted when the date for the information session has been

 established.
-The personal essay will be written at the information session and
+The essay will be written at the information session and

-you will schedule your interview at this time.
+you will schedule your interview at that time.

 4. Applicants achieving the highest number of points will be given priority

 for program seats.
 If points achieved are equal, date of application to the

 5. You will be notified in writing regarding your acceptance.
 Upon acceptance

 to the program, you will be provided with registration information.
 A deposit is